École centrale de Nantes: Study

-Centrale Nantes aims to train its students to become versatile engineers with strong scientific and technical know-how.
-Centrale Nantes has a very diverse body welcoming over 43% international students at undergraduate, graduate and post-graduate level through academic partnerships, exchange or double degree programmes, or research internships.

 Undergraduate programmes

-At undergraduate-level, two programmes are offered: a four-year BBA (Bachelor of Business Administration) Big Data and Management co-created with Audencia to offer a joint programme in engineering and management which is fully taught in English; and a one-year Foundation Master's programme which prepares bachelor-qualified students to meet the challenges of Centrale Nantes Master's programmes.
+At undergraduate-level, three programmes are offered: a four-year BBA (Bachelor of Business Administration) Big Data and Management co-created with Audencia to offer a joint programme in engineering and management which is taught in English; a three-year Bachelor in Science in Engineering programme which opened in September 2023 and a one-year Foundation Master's programme which prepares bachelor-qualified students to meet the challenges of Centrale Nantes Master's programmes.

 Engineering programme (diplôme d'ingénieur)

 Centrale Nantes trains 420 students per year within its general engineering programme leading to the 'diplôme d'ingénieur' equivalent to a Master of Science and Engineering.
 This qualification is awarded to students after a total of five years of higher education.
 The admissions process is highly selective.
-French students with excellent high school results spend two years in the intensive 'classes préparatoires aux grandes écoles' preparing for the 'concours' - competitive entrance examinations to French engineering schools.
-Successful candidates then undertake three years of study at Centrale Nantes - corresponding to the senior undergraduate year and two graduate years.
-International students can join the engineering programme via the fast-track programme, or a double degree or exchange with one of Centrale Nantes partner institutions, or can apply via the CASTing entrance examination.
+French students with excellent high school results spend two years in the intensive 'classes préparatoires aux grandes écoles' preparing for the 'concours' – competitive entrance examinations to French engineering schools.
+Successful candidates then undertake three years of study at Centrale Nantes – corresponding to the senior undergraduate year and two graduate years.
+International students can join the engineering programme via the fast-track programme, or a double degree or exchange with one of Centrale Nantes partner institutions, or can apply via the Groupe des Ecoles Centrale university entrance examination.